GENT BOUGEMENT PRESENT

 with: LaGeste & Aditivzw

-thanks to: Joanna Reusse (Collectief Textiel), Josefien Cornette, Storm Calle, Rudy Carlier, Nina Reviers (UAntwerpen), Sabiene Hanoulle (UAntwerpen), Tine Theunissen, Tina Goethals, Inge Blockmans, Sahar Rahimi, Ans Van Gasse & Merel Vercoutere
+thanks to: Joanna Reusse (Collectief Textiel), Josefien Cornette, Nina Reviers (UAntwerpen), Sabiene Hanoulle (UAntwerpen), Tine Theunissen, Inge Blockmans, Sahar Rahimi, Ans Van Gasse & Merel Vercoutere

-Dujardin and Vandesande met each other through Platform-K where they collaborate Anna as dancer and Fanny ad artistic mentor, teacher and choreographer.
-Within that context, it became clear that their artistic and conceptual core questions are very much intertwined as their research focuses on the erotic experience as a catalyst for the creative process but also on the creation of intimacy on stage with only the context as a connecting force between the creator and spectators, as well as spectators among each other.
+Dujardin and Vandesande met each other through Platform-K within that context, it became clear that their artistic and conceptual core questions are very much intertwined and started a new research, this from a mutual need to open up the topic of sexual freedom among people with disabilities as a catalyst for the creative process but also on the creation of intimacy on stage with only the context as a connecting force between the creator and spectators, as well as spectators among each other.
 This also includes addressing the power relations inherent in this constellation.
-In addition, they are also very interested in developing methodologies where movement and dance are informed by texts, illustrations and objects (in terms of textures).

 During the making of TWOTFAM, the idea arose to offer a workshop that builds on the themes explored in the work, such as the components of eroticism, sexuality and pleasure, the scope of sexual identity and its fluidity, the delineation and exploration of one's own and others' boundaries...